shaloo/docs.arcana/docs/faq/faq-gasless.md

       Yes.

-      For whitelisted operations, the SCW address signs blockchain transactions, with gas fees covered by the gas tank.
+      For whitelisted operations, the SCW address is used to sign the blockchain transactions.
+The gas fees are covered via the SCW account through the gas tank.
 Non-whitelisted functions require users to pay gas fees through the active account in {{config.extra.arcana.wallet_name}} UI.
 Gasless-enabled apps default to the active SCW address, but users can switch between EoA and SCW addresses.
 If a user selects the EoA address while gas tanks are active, the transaction occurs via EoA, and the user covers the gas fee.

       Developers need to ensure that the EoA account is used for creating blockchain requests to sign personal messages or to export the private key.
 See [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) and [EIP-1291](https://eips.ethereum.org/EIPS/eip-1271) and [[concept-gasless-transactions#user-experience|user experience]]for details.